Long Range Reconnaissance Patrol (Sri Lanka)

-LRRP units carry out the most complex and dangerous military operations of Sri Lanka.
-During the Sri Lankan Civil War, LRRP units have been successful in assassinating several high-level commanders of the LTTE in LTTE-held territory.
+LRRP units carry out the most complex and dangerous military operations in Sri Lanka, During the Sri Lankan Civil War.
+LRRP units have been successful in assassinating several high-level commanders of the LTTE in LTTE-held territory.

 The LRRP suffered a setback when a safehouse was raided by the police; they arrested several personnel along with weapons.
 Before the misunderstanding was later cleared out and the arrested released, the names of the personnel involved in the units were released to the public media, resulting in the assassination of several of them.
 The LRRP was later reformed and has resumed its activities following the resumption of hostilities after a ceasefire between the government and the LTTE was canceled.